-In line with the NHS 24 Strategy 2023-28, we are looking to the future in terms of our risk management processes.
-The Strategy outlines that there will be challenges ahead in terms of financial resources providing value for money, our workforce ability to fill key jobs, and meeting the health needs of the public are amongst those risks identified.
-The aim of the Risk Management Strategy is to support and facilitate discussions on how NHS 24 can manage and navigate our way through these risks and opportunities by contributing towards our Annual Delivery Plan, Medium Term Plan and overall Strategy.
+In line with the NHS 24 Our Strategy 2023/2028, we are looking to the future in terms of our risk management processes.

+The Strategy outlines that there are potential challenges ahead, including growing financial and resources constraints, developing an agile workforce to meet future demand and development of service provision to meet the changing health needs of the public.
+The aim of the Risk Management Strategy is to support and facilitate discussions on how NHS 24 can manage and navigate our way through these risks and opportunities by contributing towards the Corporate Delivery Plan and overall Strategy.

-The purpose of this document is to outline how NHS 24 will continue to embed its risk management processes to support the organisation achieve its strategic aims.
+The purpose of this document is to outline how NHS 24 will continue to embed its risk management processes to support the organisation to achieve its strategic aims and ambitions.
 The Risk Management Strategy drives risk management and integrates it within the culture and values of the organisation.

-Our overall mission is to improve the quality of risk management processes to support NHS 24 achieve its overall objectives.
+Our overall mission is to improve the quality of risk management processes to ensure they are meaningful to support NHS 24 to achieve its overall objectives and ambitions.